Jonathan Thompson (lawyer): Homes

-By the 1820s, Thompson had become a heavily leveraged, mid-tier planter.

-Death and estate
+Death

-The August–September 1823 yellow fever outbreak in Natchez was virulent and devastating.
+The August–September 1823 outbreak of yellow fever in Natchez was virulent and devastating.
 According to an account published in a Vermont newspaper on September 30:

-"Distressing accounts continue to be received of the ravages of the yellow fever at Natchez.
+Distressing accounts continue to be received of the ravages of the yellow fever at Natchez.
 The city had been nearly depopulated by death and the flight of the inhabitants.
 Out of 5,000 inhabitants, not more than two or three hundred were left.
 Every avenue was thronged with fugitives, with a portion of their property escaping for their lives.
 The confusion was as great as if the city had been enveloped in flames.
 Several physicians had been attacked, and the faculty had recommended the immediate removal of all persons, both sick and well, and given notice that they intended to fly themselves, as they had not been able to effect a single cure.
-Of the two hundred who remained, 49 had died during the five days preceding the 1st of Sept.
+Of the 200 who remained, 49 had died during the five days preceding the 1st of Sept.
 On that day there were 13 deaths.
-The fever is attributed to the overflowing of the river early in the season."
+The fever is attributed to the overflowing of the river early in the season.

 The 1823 infections seemed to take a rapid course to mortality, with many victims dying within 12 hours of being found symptomatic.